Brioleays/tastyhub-recipe-frontend/README.md

 - Day 1 , environment setup , 8/7/25
 - Day 2 , Static header navbar and hero section , 9/7/25
 - Day 3, finetuning of the day 2 exercise, mobile responsiveness and the recipe cards, 10/7/25
-- Day 4, finetuning the recipecards components, 11/7/25
+- Day 4, complete the recipecards components tho without the stars included yet, 11/7/25